p-karanthaker/puregym-tracker/README.md

 Press `i` to go into insert mode.
 On a new line enter `*/5 * * * * /path/to/puregym-tracker.sh`.
 Make sure the correct full path is provided.
 Press `Esc`, then type `:wq` followed pressing `Enter` to save the file.
+The job will run within the next 5 minutes.